 The Maritime Link Project is a 35-year investment equal to 20 percent of the total cost of Phase I of the Lower Churchill Project and the Maritime Link, in exchange for 20 percent of the electricity from Muskrat Falls.

-The Maritime Link will be owned and operated by NSP Maritime Link Inc., a wholly owned subsidiary of Emera Newfoundland & Labrador.
+The Maritime Link is owned and operated by NSP Maritime Link Inc., a wholly owned subsidiary of Emera Newfoundland & Labrador.

 The Project involves building 170 kilometres of subsea HVdc (high-voltage direct current) transmission cables under the Cabot Strait, overhead transmission in Newfoundland and Labrador and Nova Scotia and the following elements and associated infrastructure:

 - transmission corridors